Glossary

 W

-- WebGL: a rasterization engine that is designed to work in the browser.
+- WebGL: a specification for an API that can be used to render 3D scenes.
+Based on OpenGL, but designed to work in the browser.

-- WebGL API: the interface that allows JavaScript to interact with WebGL.
+- WebGL API: the API that allows developers to work with WebGL via JavaScript.

 - World matrix: a transformation matrix that represents the transformation of a node in a scene graph relative to the origin.

-- World view projection matrix: a matrix that transforms vertices to appear from the point of view of a camera.
+- World view matrix: a product of a view matrix and a world matrix; a matrix that transforms vertices to appear from the point of view of a camera.